-If someone had told me last year that I’d be buying a computer for my 5-year-old son, I probably would have LMAO!
+If someone had told me that I’d be buying a computer for my 5-year-old son, I probably would have LMAO!
 I mean, I had to beg my parents for a cellphone when I was 16 years old, so I was pretty set on making my kids work hard for any and all pieces of electronics.
-But folks, it’s 2020 — the year of pandemics, fire-nadoes, lightning sieges, murder hornets and chocolate snow.
-Anything — including pre-K and kindergarten-aged kids attending school virtually, on a computer — is possible.
+But folks, 2020 — the year of pandemics, fire-nadoes, lightning sieges, murder hornets and chocolate snow — made room for the unimaginnable.
+At this point, anything — including pre-K and kindergarten-aged kids attending school virtually, on a computer — is possible.

-Indeed, the pandemic is forcing many school districts nationwide to move classes either partially or entirely online, and even for those who are lucky enough to go back in person, the threat of cancellation is always looming.
+Indeed, the pandemic has forced many school districts nationwide to move classes either partially or entirely online (or to provide a virtual option for those with medical conditions and those who are immunocompromised), and even for those who are lucky enough to go back in person, the threat of temporarily going online is always looming.
 (Always.)
-This means many parents are now in the market for computers, headphones, printers and so much more to turn their homes into makeshift classrooms.
+Not to mention, the many new digital components that have become intrinsic part of our littles’ curricula.
+This means many parents are in the market for computers, headphones, printers and so much more to turn their homes into makeshift classrooms.

 Your kindergartener needing all the equipment you used to have in your corporate office?
-We know… It’s A LOT to take in (and to pay for!), but we want to help you check off everything on your list.
-Below, you’ll find everything you need to know about BTS tech gear in the era of COVID.
+We know… It’s A LOT to take in (and to pay for!), but we want to help you check off everything on your list, so you can be ready before school season even starts.
+Below, you’ll find everything you need to know about BTS tech gear in the era of COVID (and beyond): from the best computers and tablets to the best headphones.

 I don’t know about you, but I (a Parisian expat, millennial mom now living in Brooklyn) started using a laptop for studying on a daily basis when I went to college.
 Jeah.
 Prior to that, everything I did for school was in the good ol’ “pen to paper” format.